 In 2016, the case reverted to the Complaints Panel (CP) of the RSPO.

 In 2017, a renewed effort was made to resolve the conflict, this time the decision was made that IOI would lead the process while the CP would provide guidance and monitor the implementation.

 In 2018, IOI and Grassroots went on several joint visits to the affected communities to gather input for a new Resolution Plan.
 In mid-2018, IOI,Grassroots and the CP came up with the Resolution Plan which embedded and strongly reflected the RSPO P&Cs, including FPIC.

-- Stage 2 - Claims identification and validation, mainly through participatory mapping and;
+- claims identification and validation, mainly through participatory mapping, and

-- Stage 3 - Negotiations for fair and lasting resolution of the conflict.
+- negotiations for fair and lasting resolution of the conflict.

 Subsequently, Grassroots decided to drop its status as a complainant and instead take on a more active role of a lead advisor.
 IOI established a dedicated team, which, with Grassroots' advice and the CP's guidance, has been engaging main stakeholders (communities, local authorities, NGOs) and implementing the Resolution Plan since June 2018.